Understanding the pet euthanasia process and how to prepare

 Step 2: Sedation and Relaxation

-A calming sedative is administered first.
+A calming sedative is given first, usually as a small injection under the skin or into the muscle.
 This allows your pet to fall into a deep, peaceful sleep and feel no anxiety or discomfort.
-The sedation usually takes effect within 10 to 15 minutes.
+The sedation usually takes effect within 5-10 minutes.

 During this time, you can: